danb27/slides-assistant/README.md

 - Prompt is friendlier towards non-English slideshows
 - Prompt uses the name of the file for additional context
 - Refactor script
-- No longer requires user to have header selected.
+- No longer requires user to have header selected
 - No longer supports writing tweets (not very relevant to slideshows), instead added the ability to request bullets OR a blurb of text
 - Attempts at improving formatting: